Step By Step Guide

 8. When you are done, you can flatten the image with Layer > Flatten Image.

-... in Paint Shop Pro1.
-Open your image.
+... in Paint Shop Pro

 4. If you want to remove the sharpening effect from a few image areas, please choose Layers > New Mask Layer > Show All.
-Alternatively, if you want to brush the sharpening effect only to a few image areas, please select Layers > New Mask Layer > Hide All.
+Alternatively, if you want to brush the sharpening effect only onto a few image areas, please select Layers > New Mask Layer > Hide All.

 5. Select the brush tool and choose appropriate brush size and options.

 6. To remove the sharpness effect from some areas of the image please choose a black color in the foreground color box.
-But if you have choosen Layers > New Mask Layer > Hide All in step 4, please choose a white color in the foreground color box.
+But if you have choose Layers > New Mask Layer > Hide All in step 4, please choose a white color in the foreground color box.

 8. When you are done, you can flatten the image with Layers > Merge > Merge All (Flatten).

-.. in other applicationsThe procedure works similar in other aplications if they have a layer mask feature.
+The procedure works similar in other applications if they have a layer mask feature.

 Deblurring Photos